lupyuen/lupyuen.github.io/src/spi.md

 # SPI Data Pins are flipped

-Here's a strange problem about the BL602 SPI Data Pins that has spooked me till today...
+Here's a strange problem about the BL602 SPI Data Pins that still spooks me today...

 Recall that we're using __Pins 1 and 4 as the SPI Data Pins__.